- Doctor Dr Deepak Vaidya

 Chronic Open-Angle Glaucoma –

 This is the most common type of Glaucoma.
 It usually occurs over the age of 45.
-Because there is a resistance to the outflow of fluid in the eye which causes a rise in the Intraocular Pressure.
+Because there is resistance to the outflow of fluid in the eye which causes a rise in the Intraocular Pressure.
 It develops gradually without having obvious symptoms.
 The patient may lose vision, starting from peripheral vision, leaving only central or ‘tunnel’ vision.

 Acute (Angle Closure) Glaucoma –